clajiness/qbop/README.md

 Version v0.5 and later allows you to skip qBittorrent and just sync Proton's forwarded port to OPNsense.

 ## Installation
-I recommend using the provided Docker container to simplify the set up of qbop.
-An example Docker Compose file is provided.
+I recommend using the provided Docker Compose file to simplify the set up of qbop.

 The Docker container is available here: https://github.com/clajiness/qbop/pkgs/container/qbop